niner/Inline-Python/README.md

 # DESCRIPTION

-Module for executing Python code and accessing Python libraries from Perl 6.
+Module for executing Python code and accessing Python libraries from Raku (formerly known as Perl 6).

 # BUILDING

-You will need a Python built with the -fPIC option (position independent code).
+You will need a Python 3 built with the -fPIC option (position independent code).
 Most distributions build their Python that way.
 To do this with pyenv, use something like:

 ```
-    PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.12
+    PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.7
-    pyenv global 2.7.12
+    pyenv global 3.7
     pyenv rehash
 ```